 The economic entity's share of the assets, liabilities, revenue and expenses of joint venture operations are included in the appropriate items of the consolidated financial statements.
-Details of the economic entity's expenses are shown at Note 21 under interest in Joint Venture Operations.

 N Provisions and Contingent Liabilities

 Provisions are recognised when the Group has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
 Contingent liabilities are only disclosed when the probability for payment is not remote.